Tax Planning in Las Vegas, NV

 • Review Your Retirement Accounts —

-If you have a 401(k) plan with your employer, you can defer income from your paycheck directly to your 401(k).
+If you have a 401(k) plan with your employer, it's possible to defer part of your salary directly into your 401(k) account.
 In 2024, the maximum contribution limit for a 401(k) is $23,000, with an additional $7,500 allowed if you’re 50 or older.

 • Tax-Loss Harvesting

 By selling securities at a loss, you can offset capital gains taxes owed on gains from other investments.
 Tax-loss harvesting is especially useful for short-term gains, where tax rates are higher than for long-term gains.
-The IRS allows up to $3,000 in capital loss deductions annually, and any unused losses may be applied to future tax years.
+You can deduct up to $3,000 in capital losses each year, with any remaining losses rolled over into future tax years.

 • Consider Paying Next Year's Bills Now —